 Did you know?

-Pure Planet don’t supply renewable gas in the form of green gas generated from biofuels.
-However, they do commit to offset the harmful carbon dioxide generated from their customers’ gas usage by buying “CERs”, or Certified Emissions Reduction certificates.
+Pure Planet doesn’t supply renewable gas in the form of green gas generated from biofuels.
+However, it does commit to offset the harmful carbon dioxide generated from their customers’ gas usage by buying “CERs”, or Certified Emissions Reduction certificates.
 CERs are issued by an organisation called the Clean Development Mechanism (CDM) to greenhouse gas projects in developing countries.
 These projects earn one certificate for each metric tonne of carbon dioxide (CO₂) they remove or prevent from entering the earth’s atmosphere.
 These can then be sold on to companies worldwide who want to use it as a way to offset their own emissions.

 As a result of buying CERs, Pure Planet have prevented over 35,000 tonnes of CO₂ from being emitted into the atmosphere.

-Contact Pure Planet
+Pure Planet login

 Pure Planet Contact Number